-You can feed any animal protein, or mix a couple together.
-Chicken, turkey, beef, and fish are the most popular options, but you can rotate in more novel proteins like lamb, pork, rabbit, and venison if they are available.
+You can feed any animal protein or mix a couple together.
+Chicken livers, turkey, beef, and fish are the most popular options, but you can rotate in more novel proteins like lamb, pork, rabbit, and venison if they are available.

 Remember that some protein sources will be fattier than others.
-Pork, for example, is typically high in fat, but this can be mitigated by purchasing lean ground pork instead of using whole cuts.
+Pork, for example, is typically high in fat, but this can be mitigated by purchasing lean ground beef or lean ground pork instead of using whole cuts.

-Healthy fat from meat isn't bad, but a consistently high fat diet may not be ideal for every dog, especially those that are considered low activity.
-It's better to use a mix of fatty and leaner meats for most average dogs, and stick to lean cuts for chunky and low activity dogs.
+Healthy fat from the meat isn't bad, but a consistently high-fat diet may not be ideal for every dog, especially those that are considered low activity.
+It's better to use a mix of fatty and leaner meats for most average dogs and stick to lean cuts for chunky and low-activity dogs.

-The bone inclusion is usually the area where most beginners struggle.
+Bone inclusion is usually the area where most beginners struggle.
 This is because they are not sure what type of bones to choose or how to incorporate them into meals.
-To get you started, you first need to know what an edible bone is.
+To get you to get started, you first need to know what an edible bone is.

-The other type of bone is called a recreational bone.
+The other type of bone is called recreational bone.
 As the name suggests, these are bones designed for fun and activity as opposed to nutrition.
-Beef and bison bones, like marrow, knuckles, ribs, and necks are larger, tougher bones that are great for keeping a dog occupied.
+Many red meat bones fall into this category.
+Here are some of the most popular:

-Recreational bones do provide some nutrition, but are often much to tough for dogs to chew down safely, so they aren't the style of bone that is recommended as part of a homemade diet.
+Recreational bones provide some nutrition but are often much too tough for dogs to chew down safely, so they aren't the type of bone recommended as part of a homemade diet.

-There are tons of dog-safe fruits and veggies to choose from, but don't lock your dog's diet down to one choice.
-Variety is the spice of life, and in this case it's the key to a diverse and abundant selection of key nutrients.
+There are tons of dog-safe fruits and veggies to choose from but don't lock your dog's diet down to one choice.
+Variety is the spice of life.
+In this case, it's the key to a diverse and abundant selection of key nutrients.

 Here are some common examples that you can rotate into your dog's homemade raw meal plan:

 Organ meats are typically chosen based on availability.
 Some are easier to source than others.
-Liver should be 5% of your organ meat selection, but the other 5% can be a mix of other secreting organs.
+The liver should be 5% of your organ meat selection, but the other 5% can be a mix of other secreting organs.

-This category is the most confusing for pet owners, because we don't often think of nuts or seeds as a staple part of a pet's diet, but the nutrients they offer are vital.
-Seeds and nuts offer vitamins, minerals, and most importantly omega fatty acids that help to support overall health.
+This category is the most confusing for pet owners because we don't often think of nuts or seeds as a staple part of a pet's diet, but the nutrients they offer are vital to a complete and balanced raw diet.
+Seeds and nuts offer vitamins, minerals, and, most importantly, omega fatty acids that help to support overall health benefits.

 Complete and Balanced

-Each pet has different nutritional requirements, and although a basic raw diet will provide everything they need under normal circumstances, it’s still a good idea to add certain nutritional aids to prevent deficiencies.
+Each pet has different nutritional requirements, and although basic raw diets will provide everything they need under normal circumstances, it’s still a good idea to add certain nutritional aids to prevent deficiencies.

 Omega Fatty Acids

-Kelp is nature’s multi-vitamin, which is why it’s one of the best ways to supplement a raw diet.
+Kelp is nature’s multivitamin, which is why it’s one of the best ways to supplement raw diets.
 It contains small amounts of all essential vitamins and minerals.
 It also contains some types of omega fatty acids and amino acids.

-Kelp will not replace ingredients, nor will it balance an unbalanced or poorly formulated diet, but it will act as a buffer.
+Kelp will not replace ingredients or perfectly balance an unbalanced or poorly formulated diet, but it will act as a buffer.
 When fed a nutritionally balanced diet like the BARF or Whole Prey model, kelp is the perfect way to round out the food and ensure that it’s meeting your dog’s unique needs.